qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 Presentation
 *************

-The Symbol Library is where user can create generic symbol to be used in several QGIS projects.
-It allows user to export and import symbols, groups symbols and add, edit and remove symbols.
+The Symbol Library is the place where users can create generic symbols to be used in several QGIS projects.
+It allows users to export and import symbols, groups symbols and add, edit and remove symbols.

 Share and import symbols
 -------------------------

-User can export and import symbols in two main formats: qml (QGIS format) and SLD (OGC standard).
+Users can export and import symbols in two main formats: qml (QGIS format) and SLD (OGC standard).
 Note that SLD format is not fully supported by |qg|.

 |user| :sup:`share item` displays a drop down list to let the user import or